lukevers/go-and-hack/looping/README.md

 ## Results

 It's interesting if you take a look at the two tables I've created and put them together because Hack wins for Real and System while Go wins for User only.
+When I say Hack "wins" for Real and System, I mean that after looking at the Best, Average, and Worst cases of both Hack and Go, Hack has a lower number in the Best, Average, and Worse cases for both Real and System; it is the same, but reversed, with Go for User.

 |             | Real | User | System |
 |-------------|------|------|--------|